Intro to Intranet Success Metrics

 Here are some tools that can help you out:

-Microsoft 365 Usage: This tool tracks usage and activity within Microsoft 365 services, including Microsoft Teams, Microsoft Forms, Office 365, OneDrive, Skype for Business, and Yammer Enterprise.
+Microsoft 365 Usage: This tool tracks usage and activity within Microsoft 365 services, including Microsoft Teams, Microsoft Forms, Office 365, OneDrive, Skype for Business, and Yammer Enterprise (Rebranding to Viva Engage).
 The tool’s focus is user adoption.

 Microsoft 365 Usage Analytics within Power BI: Usage Analytics generates reports with data for all applications mentioned in the Microsoft 365 Usage tool.
 The Power BI extension—a requirement for this tool—provides more specific information like department-based user adoption data.